mathematic-inc/vscode-latex/README.md

 - Formatting/linting large files (> your RAM) is not possible because VS Code doesn't have a streaming API.
 (But why would your TeX file be that large?)
 - The formatter (for some reason) only takes files ending in `.yaml`.
 - For caching, if a configuration file is suddenly lower in priority than a new configuration (according to [Configuration File Names](#configuration-file-names)), then the new configuration file may not be noticed.
 In this case, reload the window.
-- If `-v` is specified in the `CmdLine` option of the linter configuration, the linter will break since this overrides the extension's custom formatting.
+- If `-v` is specified in the `CmdLine` option of the linter configuration, the linter will break since `-v` overrides the extension's custom `-f` formatting for lint messages.

 ## Special Thanks